 According to the introductory pages of the Unitrade Catalogue, the collecting of Plate Blocks created some controversy in Canada Post’s history.
 Basically, in 1957, in order to reduce the number of “broken panes” leftover in post offices (resulting from collectors only wanting to buy the serialized corner of a pane), Canada Post decided to only sell panes with the inscription trimmed off the selvage.
 No more plate blocks!

 Collectors howled in protest!
 In order to appease them, Canada Post agreed to sell them through its “Philatelic Service”.
-They would still trim the panes sold in the post office.
+However, they would still only sell the trimmed panes in their post offices.
 It didn’t last though.
-In the 1990s, Canada Post ditched the idea and resumed shipping inscribed panes to the post office.
+In the 1990s, Canada Post ditched the idea and resumed shipping inscribed panes to post offices.

 COLLECTING PLATE BLOCKS

 Plate blocks are fun from a technical and historical point of view.
 Collecting them can also be quite lucrative.
 Check out the special deal on plate blocks for “Canada Stamp #411—Crane and Map (1963)”, available until September 30, 2022, at Arpin Philately.
 Have a look at what we have to offer on a regular basis!